Appeal to Consequence

 Of all the issues that have roiled ties between China and the West since the pandemic emerged, none has been more sensitive in Beijing than questions about the origin of Covid-19. … The results of the lab leak probe could tie the hands of Xi Jinping, particularly if they come before he has an opportunity to meet Biden at the Group of 20 summit in October. … The issue of the origin of the virus is deeply connected to the legitimacy of the CCP, so I do not expect that China will become more transparent — it will fight this relentlesslyIain Marlow and Dong Lyu, for Bloomberg News “Lab Leak Theory’s Revival Risks Making U.S.-China Relations Worse” (June 2, 2021).

-- You cannot support the critical teaching of well-established scientific theories like Evolution because it will lead to the perception that the scientific enterprise is corrupt or misguided and will thereby lower esteem for and interest in the sciences at the very time that we most desperately need able young scientists to restore our competitive edge in technology.
+You cannot support the critical teaching of well-established scientific theories like Evolution because it will lead to the perception that the scientific enterprise is uncertain or misguided.
+Including countervailing evidence will lower esteem for the sciences at the very time that we most desperately need young scientists to restore our competitive edge in technology.